subz390/userscript-boilerplate/README.md

 # Userscript Development

 1. Note: This documentation is currently a work in progress.
 I'll update as I have time.
 For now here is a basic overview of the environment.
 2. Basically you can just clone the project from GitHub to where you want to start a new project.
-Fill out `package.json` with your project info.
+Fill out `package.json` with your project info, and then `yarn install`.
 3. Rename `env_template.json` to `env.json` and edit with your project details.
 4. The environment is designed around developing a userscript, so with this in mind the focus is to bundle the script and copy it to a remote server where you can load and install it as you would any other userscript.
 If you want to just install from your local drive, then edit `rollup.config.js` and comment out `copyToRemote()` configurations.
 5. There's imports from `@subz390/jsutils` in `index.js` from my personal library of userscript centric helper functions.
 I am working toward publishing the library.
 But for now you can create your userscript in `index.js` and add your CSS to `style.css` then run `yarn build` to build a minified version of the userscript into a folder called `userscripts`, it'll create one when it does that.
 And then it'll send a copy to your server.